CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 ### effect_on_condition
 An effect_on_condition is an object allowing the combination of dialog conditions and effects and their usage outside of a dialog.
 When invoked they will test their condition and on a pass then cause their effect.
-They can be activated automatically with any given frequency.  effect_on_conditions use the npc dialog conditions and effects syntax and those allow checking or effecting an npc, which an effect_on_condition does not have.
-Doing so is nonsensical, unsupported, and should not be used in an effect_on_condition.
+They can be activated automatically with any given frequency.  effect_on_conditions use the npc dialog conditions and effects syntax, which allows checking or effecting an npc, for example: `npc_has_trait`.
+Using these commands in an effect_on_condition is not supported.

 ## Fields